ThomasMouchelet/DC5-DEV-2526-nextjs-project1/README.md

 # 1

 - create page to add new post
-- create form post component
+- create form post component (React hook form)
 - create route api to add new post

 # 2